 Last Updated on

-What to expect when seeing an orthodontist.
 Many kids and adults need braces and are referred to a specialist called an orthodontist.
 In fact, over four million people in the United States wear them each year.
 These appliances can help to straighten crooked teeth or fix a misaligned jaw.
 It is helpful to know what to expect at each appointment.
 Knowledge helps to alleviate any fears you may have about the process and procedures.
+In this post, we’ll show you what an orthodontist first time is like.
+Let’s crack on.

 What Are Braces?